-SOC 204 Sociology in Everyday Life, 4 Cr. - Introduces the sociological perspective and sociology as a scientific discipline.
-Focuses on individuals and groups and how they are shaped by their social locations (status, roles, race, class, sex, age, etc.), society's structures, stratification, institutions, groups and organizations and by such cultural processes as socialization and group interaction.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences problems, including their identification, analyses of causes and consequences, and considerations of possible solutions.
-Explores topics such as inequality, poverty, crime and delinquency, substance abuse, discrimination, domestic violence, the environment, global stratification, and international conflict.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences
+SOC 204: Sociology in Everyday Life 4 Cr.
+Intro to sociological perspective and sociology as a scientific discipline.
+Focuses on individuals and groups, how they are shaped by their social locations (status, roles, race, class, sex, age, etc.), society's structural stratification, institutions, groups and organizations and by such cultural processes as socialization and group interaction.
+Prerequisites: RDWR 115; MTH 20 or placement above these levels.

-SOC 205 Social Change in Societies, 4 Cr. - Explores how societies change by utilizing sociological perspectives to compare and contrast the impacts of changes on individuals and our social institutions (such as the family, economy, politics, education, and religion).
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences
+SOC 205: Social Change in Societies 4 Cr.
+Explores how societies change by utilizing sociological perspectives to compare and contrast the impacts of changes on individuals and our social institutions (such as the family, economy, politics, education, and religion).
+Prerequisites: RDWR 115; MTH 20 or placement above these levels.